gsgghotra/timed-coding-quiz/README.md

 # Timed Coding Quiz
 This project is a coding assessment that a is combination of multiple-choice questions and interactive coding challenges.
 The results will be displayed when time is over or all the questions have been answered.
-The outtcome is achieved by DOM manipulation.
+The outcome is achieved by DOM manipulation.

 - **Visit** the deployed webapp at : https://gsgghotra.github.io/timed-coding-quiz/